tjhendrickson/BIDS_scripts/README.md

 **4) Subject ID and Session ID names**

 You must use alphanumerics (i.e. letters or numbers) only (**no special characters**) with your subject IDs (subj_id) and session IDs (proc_id).

+### Best Practices

+**1) Initial Conversion**

+While testing the initial BIDS conversion it is best to do one or two to start.

+**2) BIDS Validator**

+Once satisfied with an initial conversion, prior to running the convesion on an entire study first ensure that the BIDS converted dataset meets the BIDS specification by using the [BIDS validator web version](http://incf.github.io/bids-validator/)